fence-io/website/content/articles/networking/linux-network-namespace/index.md

 This output indicates that the Bash process is operating within a fully isolated namespace (app1).
 There are no routing rules or custom iptables chains present, and only the loopback interface is available.

+Note: `loopback` interface is a virtual network interface that allows communication between applications running on the same network namespace.

 ![alt](network-stack.png)

 # Network Namespace to Host connectivity